David Ginsburg (lawyer)

-Charles David Ginsburg (April 20, 1912 – May 23, 2010) was an American political advisor and lawyer who was among the founders of Americans for Democratic Action and served as executive director of the Kerner Commission, which warned that the U.S. was "moving toward two societies—one black, one white, separate and unequal."
+Charles David Ginsburg (April 20, 1912 – May 23, 2010) was an American political advisor and lawyer who was among the founders of Americans for Democratic Action and served as executive director of the Kerner Commission, which concluded that the rioting of 1967 was caused not by radicals or riffraff, but was instead a response to decades of pervasive discrimination and segregation, and which warned that the U.S. was "moving toward two societies—one Black, one white, separate and unequal."

 Early life and education

 Ginsburg was born in Manhattan on April 20, 1912, and moved with his family to Huntington, West Virginia as a child.
-He graduated from West Virginia University in 1932 and earned his law degree from Harvard Law School in 1935.
+His father ran a grocery store there, and when the Great Depression occurred, Ginsburg saw first-hand the effects that poverty had on families who were forced to cut back on their purchases.
+Recalling this era more than sixty years later, Ginsburg said that what affected him the most was what was happening to "the children.
+They were literally starving to death."
+He graduated from West Virginia University in 1932, having financed his education by winning typing contests and a debate scholarship, and earned his law degree from Harvard Law School in 1935.